How to watch midterm election results: Democrats take the House, GOP keeps the Senate

 Here are a few news platforms providing free election coverage through their sites and apps:

-CNN will have live election coverage on its website and on its apps for Android, iPhone, iPad ($599 at Apple), Apple TV ($249 at Apple), Kindle Fire and Roku.
+CNN will have live election coverage on its website and on its apps for Android, iPhone ($1,157 at Amazon Marketplace), iPad ($380 at Amazon), Apple TV ($175 at Walmart), Kindle Fire and Roku.

 ABC News Live and the ABC News app will also have live coverage.
 The app is available for iPhone, Android, Windows, iPad, Kindle Fire, Apple TV, Amazon Fire TV and Roku.

 CBSN is streaming coverage on its website.
-The CBS News app will also have live coverage, and is available on Android, iPhone, iPad, Windows, Roku, Amazon Fire TV and Apple TV.
+The CBS News app will also have live coverage, and is available on Android, iPhone, iPad, Windows, Roku, Amazon Fire TV ($70 at Amazon) and Apple TV.

 NBC News will stream live coverage on its site starting at 8 p.m.
 ET.
 Coverage will also be available on MSNBC.com and the NBC News app, which is available on Android, iPhone, iPad, Roku, Amazon Fire TV and Apple TV.
 NBC News also has a live blog with midterm election updates and news.